Aishwary2004Gupta/HTTP_Server_JAVA/README.md

 # HTTP_Server_JAVA

-A simple HTTP server implementation in Java.
+A advanced HTTP server implementation in Java.
 This project is designed to help you understand the basics of building an HTTP server from scratch.
-While the code is in Java, the concepts can be applied to other backend languages.
+While the code is in Java, the concepts can be applied to other backend languages of your choice.

 ## Features